cap-js/docs/java/cds-data.md

 If your visitors need to be stateful, prefer one-time disposable objects for them. `CdsDiffProcessor` does not manage the state of them.

+All values are compared using the standard Java `equals()` method including the elements with structured and arrayed types.

 ### Implementing a DiffVisitor

 Additions and removals in the entity state reported as calls to the methods `added()` or `removed()`.